 Almost half of the respondents (49.3%) need a medium capacity of commercial cloud services with high processing needs, requiring large amounts of software and data.
 A third of the respondents (34%) have low processing needs that require small-scale software and light data usage.
 A small proportion (16%) has intensive processing needs, necessitating huge software and data usage.

 More specifically, the features most appreciated by researchers were accessing storage (64%) and computing services (51%).
 Researchers were also looking for engineering software tools and services, such as MATLAB, Mathematica, Ansys and AutoCAD (30%) and artificial intelligence, machine learning, and deep learning services, such as Keras and TensorFlow (20%).

 The EOSC-hub study goes on to present a business model analysis in the EOSC context, with a specific focus on proposing mechanisms for acquiring digital services, based on the use cases where a researcher may look to acquire services on demand.

-Looking to the next steps the main work will be to further develop the identified business models and consider public-to-public, private-to-public and public-to-private scenarios also in relationship to the wider funding environment in order to identify opportunities to enable a virtuous EOSC ecosystem
+Looking ahead, the main work will be to further develop the identified business models and consider public-to-public, private-to-public and public-to-private scenarios also in relationship to the wider funding environment in to identify opportunities to enable an EOSC ecosystem with participation from commercial providers.

-The respondents involved in the Analysis were in total 72 persons, 53% female and 47% male, citizens of 31 different countries, 18 EU members states.
-The majority of the respondents had a PhD (40%) or were a postdoctoral researcher (36%), just a minority were assistant professors (7%) and associate professors (7%).
-They had very different backgrounds, the most represented fields were engineering and technology (29%), natural sciences (16%), social sciences (15%) and medical and health sciences (15%).
+The respondents involved in the analysis were 72 persons in total, 53% female and 47% male, citizens of 31 different countries, 18 EU members states.
+The majority of the respondents had a PhD (40%) or were a postdoctoral researcher (36%).
+Just a minority were assistant professors (7%) and associate professors (7%).
+They had very different backgrounds, noting that the most represented fields were engineering and technology (29%), natural sciences (16%), social sciences (15%) and medical and health sciences (15%).